 Both of these systems can be negatively impacted if the bones of the upper neck are misaligned.
 If either the C1 or C2 vertebra is out of place, it can place pressure on the brainstem causing it to function improperly.
 Communication to and from the brain and body can become distorted, and proper blood flow to the brain can be compromised.

-How Upper Cervical Chiropractic Care Helps with Vertigo
+How Upper Cervical Chiropractic Care Helps

 By using a gentle, specific technique, the bones of the neck are gently encouraged to move back into alignment naturally.
 Once this is done, the healing properties of the body can take over and repair the damage done.
 This is often all that is needed to see the end of vertigo.